Shivam-Shukl/Amazon-E-commerce-Agent-RAG-Based-AI-Product-Recommender/README.md

 - **Dataset Source:** [Amazon Products Dataset](https://www.kaggle.com/datasets/lokeshparab/amazon-products-dataset) by Lokesh Parab on Kaggle
 - SentenceTransformers team for the embedding models
 - ChromaDB for the vector database
-- Streamlit for the amazing UI framework
+- Flask for the amazing UI framework
 - Amazon for product data inspiration

 ---